PREVIOUS

 (A/N: Originally, she used to kick you out and move the Horizon Portal to one of the three top branches of the Dark World Tree, after which you had to find her within five minutes.
 Literally everyone hated this because many classes simply couldn’t survive with the level 220 mobs and the anti-AFK mob that locked your potion use.
 Thankfully, it was changed with the Destiny update.)

-The Adversary then returned to the Memory Keeper, who activated the Arcane Stones and used them to awaken a new power within the Adversary.
 The Memory Keeper then asked the Adversary if they remembered Kao, the amnesiac Temple Keeper.
 He explained that the priests of the Temple of Time had entered the Gate of the Present in order to explore the Arcane River, a river created from pure Erdas, and that Kao had gone with them in search of their memories.
+Because of the purity of the Erdas, he told the Adversary that only those who possessed Arcane Power could fight the Erda monsters.
+When the Adversary expressed their confusion, the Memory Keeper told them to see for themselves and instructed them to fight the Happy Erdas.

 (A/N: Yeah no, I’m good, I’d rather throw myself off a building.
 There’s a whole damn timeline where us not having Arcane Power led to the world being destroyed, and yet this Temple of Time employee - whose literal job is to observe those exact moments in time - is really gonna do me like this.
 Where’s the option for me to say “I believe you” and he gives me the stupid symbol without requiring my squishy mules to die before we even take one step towards the Black Mage?
 It gets to the point that random strangers will offer to carry me because the sight of me charging in and dying for the seventeenth time in a row like I’m a level 10 noob stuck in Orbis is too pathetic for anyone with dignity to watch.)